NEW Stick Finder:

-Before ordering your jersey, you'll need some measurements.
-For an accurate chest measurement, dress as you would for the game: wear your undergarments and shoulder pads/chest protector.
+For an accurate chest measurement, dress as you would for the game: Wear your undergarments and shoulder pads/chest protector.
 Then measure around the fullest part of the chest, just under the armpits.
 Usually, chest/width is the A measurement you'll see on a general or brand-specific sizing chart.

 Now that you have your measurements, compare them to those on the manufacturer's sizing chart and make your selection.
 If you're buying a jersey for fashion, the measuring process is the same, but you'll make adjustments for the look you want.